ericholscher/ericholscher.com/site/blog/drafts/google-book-sprint-2013.rst

 I think throughout the week everyone was thinking about their book pretty non-stop, but were weren't necessarily writing non-stop.

-I come away from this experience with a lot of energy and perspective.
+I come away from this experience with a lot of inspiration and perspective.
 Writing a book is something that I can do, with a little help from my friends.